precice/precice.github.io/README.md

 ## Update submodules

 Submodules do not yet get updated automatically.
-This means if you change something in the OpenFOAM adapter documentation or the description of the tutorials, you need to explicitely trigger an update here:
+This means if you change something in the OpenFOAM adapter documentation or the description of the tutorials, you need to explicitly trigger an update here:

 ```bash
 git submodule update --remote --merge